harmony-one/s/progress/sun-hyuk-ahn.md

+2023-01-25 Thu: Started dotcountry inscription to allow single domain owners to have user access.
+Assigned tasks to Yuriy and Artem related to dotcountry inscription.

+2023-01-24 Wed: q.country configuration and setup.
+Implemented lottery logic along with Yuriy.
+Flip configuration for user deployment.

 2023-01-23 Tue: Implemented lottery filtering logic for valid Twitter URL.

 2023-01-22 Mon: Updated set up so that a single indexer is deployed for each chain (previously, 2 indexers for each service).
 No need for overlapping indexers.